The Miracles of Mary (Te'amire Maryam), Late 17th century, reign of Yohannes (1667–82) or Iyyasu I (1682–1706)

 36.8 x 31.8 x 9.5 cm (14 1/2 x 12 1/2 x 3 3/4 in.)

 Ada Turnbull Hertle and Marian and Samuel Klasstorner endowments, 2002.4

-The Story of the Clubfooted Man is one of 72 hand-painted illustrations from a lavish 158-page bound manuscript devoted to the miracles of Mary.
+The pages shown here display the Story of the Clubfooted Man is one of 72 hand-painted illustrations from a lavish 158-page bound manuscript devoted to the miracles of Mary.
 It was created in the late 17th century in Gonder, the newly established capital of Christian Ethiopia's Solomonic kings.
 The manuscript is part of a closely related group of manuscripts that were created during a period of great artistic innovation in Christian Ethiopia, when manuscript illuminators were exploring new approaches to their art including the introduction of narrative illustrations.
 It is likely that this book was commissioned by a wealthy individual as a high-status guide for family devotion.

 The main theme of the manuscript is the Miracles of Mary, a group of stories about the Virgin that originated in France in the twelfth century and arrived in Ethiopia via Spain, Palestine, and Egypt in the fourteenth century.
 In the mid-fifteenth century Mary’s significance in Christian Ethiopia intensified, and her worship was integrated into church ritual through daily prayer, feast days, and religious texts.
 Thereafter, the Miracles of Mary became one of the most popular themes for religious books.

 The masterful illustrations of this manuscript include scenes from the Life of the Virgin, thirty-two Miracles of Mary, scenes from the Passion of Christ, and other events involving saints and martyrs.
 They are painted in the first Gonderine style, which is distinguished by bold outlines, schematic shading, and a rich but restricted palette against unelaborated backgrounds.